 Industrial Hygiene/Air Sampling

 Provided reviews of health literature, air sampling methods, and worker exposure data for silica, beryllium, and asbestos and their associated products.
-Conducted air sampling for numerous compounds such as benzene, other volatiles, oil mists, pesticides, and particulates in various occupational settings.
+Conducted air sampling for numerous compounds including benzene, other volatiles, oil mists, pesticides, silica, Nano particles and other particulates in various occupational settings.
 Designed studies to simulate and reconstruct historical exposures in occupational and residential settings to volatile chemicals in solvents.
-Audited and reviewed health and safety compliance programs for petrochemical, agricultural, laboratory, and chemical manufacturing facilities, including review of labeling, MSDSs, training manuals, safe chemical handling procedures, ventilation, and employee training, and chemical inventory procedures.
+Audited and reviewed health and safety compliance programs for petrochemical, agricultural, laboratory, and chemical manufacturing facilities, including review of labeling, SDSs, training manuals, safe chemical handling procedures, ventilation, and employee training, and chemical inventory procedures.
 Assessed use of medical monitoring in occupational and community populations.

 Managed numerous assessments of contaminated property for future residential, commercial, and school developments, while working closely with regulatory agencies to obtain approval of health-based strategies.
 Key issues for these sites included soil gas vapor migration, particulate emissions, and groundwater transport and fate modeling.
 Developed health based cleanup levels for scenarios such as residential, commercial, construction, and trespassers.
 Has successfully worked on sites involving chemicals such as TCE, PCE, 1,1,1,-TCA, EDB, PAHs, arsenic, lead, barium, and mercury.